Music Program Frequently Asked Questions

 What ensembles/classes are offered each semester?

 Typically, up to nine different ensembles and two lecture-format classes are offered each semester.
 Please check WebAdvisor for current semester offerings.

 What performance opportunities are available?

-Both the Kingsessing Players and Singers showcase their musical talents at concerts at the end of each semester and with opportunities for outreach playing within the community.
+Both the Kingsessing Players and Singers perform concerts at the end of each semester and have opportunities for outreach playing within the community.
 Concert attendance is required each semester, and responsible commitment to any other chosen performance is expected.

 When do the ensembles rehearse?

 - The Chorus rehearses Monday evenings from 6:30-8:00pm.